curityio/nginx_oauth_proxy_module/README.md

 #### Web Origin Checks

 For other methods, the plugin first reads the `Origin HTTP Header`, sent by all modern browsers.\
-If this does not contain a trusted value the request is immediately rejected with a 401 response.\
+If this does not contain a trusted value the request is immediately rejected with a 401 response.

 #### Cross Site Request Forgery Checks

 The process is as follows, though the exact identifiers depend on the configured cookie prefix:

-- After user login the browser receives an `example-csrf` cookie from the main Token Handler API.
+- After a user login the browser receives an `example-csrf` cookie from the main Token Handler API.
-- Whenever the SPA loads it receives a `csrf-token`, which stays the same for the authenticated session.
+- When the SPA loads it receives a `csrf-token`, which stays the same for the authenticated session.
-- This must be sent as a `x-example-csrf` request header on data changing commands (POST, PUT, PATCH, DELETE).
+- This is sent as an `x-example-csrf` request header on POST, PUT, PATCH, DELETE commands.
-- The cookie and header value must be the same or the module returns a 401 error response.
+- The cookie and header value must have the same value or the module returns a 401 error response.

 #### Access Token Handling